srlasher/pdstools/Home.md

 # Getting Started with the R library

-The `cdhtools` package can be installed straight from GitHub and provides a number of utility functions and demo scripts.
+The `cdhtools` package can be installed straight from GitHub.
+First you will need R and R Studio.

 Installation steps:

 1. Install R
-    If you do not have R installed on your system yet, go to https://www.r-project.org/ and install the latest version of the software.
+    If you do not have R installed, go to https://www.r-project.org/ and install the latest version of the software.
 Find the correct installer for your platform (e.g. R-4.0.3.pkg) and follow the steps of the installer.

 2. Install R Studio
     Install R Studio from [rstudio.com](https://rstudio.com/products/rstudio/).
 Follow the installation steps, then launch R Studio.
 On first launch, it should find R automatically, otherwise you will need to configure.